Core Concepts

 Think of all the places you may need to (re)define the shape of data.

-Quite an extensive list.
-Yet this is all describing the same data.
+Quite an extensive list for what is essentially describing the same data.

 Schema validation libraries like zod are actually uniquely positioned to serve as the base of transforming to other formats.
 Zod even has the design goal to be as compatible with Typescript as possible.
 There’s almost nothing you can define in TS that you can’t with Zod.
 Which is why you can infer super accurate types from your Zod schemas.

-With the hardest 2 of 8 total possible data (re)definition scenario's tackled, this starterkit comes with utils that helps convert Zod schemas to the others mentioned above:
+With the hardest 2 of 8 data definition scenario’s tackled, the starterkit comes with utils that help convert Zod schemas to the others mentioned above:

 Writing documentation is essential, but often requires time teams feel they don’t have.

-When you’re a startup or scaling, both docs and onboarding are not necessarily the thing you’d want to "lose" time on early on.
+However, as a new or scaling startup, both docs and onboarding are not necessarily the thing you want to “lose” time on.
 Which is why, at least at the start:

 How?
-By reading the example & default values of you component's Zod schema and generating an MDX file.
-This file will then render the component and provide a table with prop names, descriptions, nullability and interactive controls you can preview the different props with.
+By reading the example & default values of a component’s Zod prop schema and generating an MDX file from it.
+The file will then render the component and provide a table with prop names, descriptions, nullability and interactive controls you can preview the different props with.

 More about this pattern in the Single Sources of Truth and Automations docs.